colinweiner111/image-certification-workflow/POC-Hybrid-Image-Workshop.md

 ```

 **Messages:**
-- "The image is now versioned, replicated to 3 regions, and available for deployment."
+- "The image is now versioned and available for deployment."
 - "Defender automatically scanned it for vulnerabilities within 24 hours."
 - "The metadata tattoo proves who built it, when, and what was customized."